You now need to register your drones, or remotely piloted aircraft (RPA), if you fly them for business or as part of your job.

 - research and development

 - any drone activities on behalf of your employer or business.

-You must be 16 or older to register a drone.
+You must be aged 16 or older to register a drone.

-For drones flown for business or used as part of your job:
+You may need to pay a levy for some drones flown for business or used as part of your job.

 Registration is mandatory.
 In exceptional circumstances, you may be eligible to apply for a refund of the remotely piloted aircraft (RPA) registration levy.

 It only takes a few minutes to register your drone using myCASA.

 Watch our step-by-step guide on how to register your drone.